Emotional Intelligence – Why It Matters More Than IQ

 In my own corporate world experience, I can completely vouch for these 5 traits.
 Those who have these, tend to do very well, and those who do not have these tend to very soon hit a glass ceiling.
 And the best part is that enough experiments have proven these can be taught in a classroom and improved with effort.

-While the concept of EQ is brilliant and extremely value adding, the book itself can be long and a little boring.
+While the concept of Emotional Quotient is brilliant and extremely value adding, the book itself can be long and a little boring.
 For beginners, I would recommend first reading Dr. Goleman’s HBR paper on the same theme, What Makes A Leader (just do google and you would find it, 6-7 pages only).

 The good news is that Emotional Intelligence can be developed.
 We can improve our self-awareness, self-discipline, motivation, empathy and networking if we really decide to work on it.
 And in doing so, make our own lives and this world a better place to live in.